In December 2019, this chapter was updated locally to reflect local practice.

 The purpose of this internal procedure is to ensure the right service is delivered at the right time, by providing timely support to children and their families within the Children and Learning Service.

+Services for children and families should be provided on a continuum of help and support, which allows professionals to be flexible and respond to different levels of need.
 Children's needs are not static, and they may experience different needs, at different points on the continuum, throughout their childhood years.
-Step up / Step down processes can help improve outcomes for children by ensuring families experience a seamless transition from one level of service intervention to another.
+Step up / Step down processes aim to improve outcomes for children by ensuring families experience a seamless transition from one level of service intervention to another as illustrated below.

 - Universal Needs provided by Universal Services;